squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 b'6001337'
 ```

-## Flag
 ``SEKAI{6001337SEKAIPL@YER}``

 ## Challenge Analysis

-Since Linux kernel modules and the kernel itself use the ELF specification, reverse engineering one isn't always as different from a regular binary as one might imagine.
-Running and interfacing with it is surely different but not entirely difficult either.
+Since Linux kernel modules and the kernel itself use the ELF specification, reverse engineering one isn't much different from a regular binary.
+Running and interfacing with it is surely different, but still not that difficult.
 In our case the kernel module was still just a compiled C binary and statically reversing it was similar to reversing any other C binary.

 On top of that, tools like Z3 and angr are incredibly helpful for these kinds of challenges and can make the process of finding necessary inputs significantly faster.

-Overall a great introduction into kernel module reversing and using Z3 for those who might not have seen them before!
+Overall, this was a great introduction into kernel module reversing and using Z3 for those who might not have seen them before!